-Did you realize that in the United States, a stroke occurs every 40 seconds on average, adding up to 795,000 new or recurring strokes each year?
-Stroke stands as the top cause of disability in adults across the globe.
-It’s essential for individuals who have survived a stroke to undergo post-stroke management and rehabilitation to better their motor skills, speech, and sensory perceptions.
-Complementary and integrative medicine (CIM) offers support for stroke recovery.
-This piece will delve into a proposed regimen which incorporates CIM practices and supplements aimed at improving stroke recovery.
+Were you aware that in the United States, a stroke happens approximately every 40 seconds, resulting in 795,000 new or recurrent strokes annually?
+Stroke is the leading cause of disability in adults worldwide.
+It is crucial for individuals who have survived a stroke to undergo post-stroke management and rehabilitation to enhance their motor skills, speech, and sensory perceptions.
+Complementary and integrative medicine (CIM) can provide assistance for stroke recovery.
+This article will explore a suggested regimen that combines CIM practices and supplements designed to enhance stroke recovery.

 Key Takeaways: